CrossRef/event-data-query/README.md

  - `lein run bus-backfill-days «days»` - backfill from a number of days in the past from the Event Bus archive
  - `lein run add-indexes` - one off, ensure that all indexes are present

+If the mappings (i.e. fields that ElasticSearch indexes) change, you need to run:

+  - `lein run update-mappings` - run the server

 ### Source Whitelists

 Because we may recieve data for more sources than we wish to store, the whitelist can be provided.
 This should be the name of a Crossref Artifact, e.g. `crossref-sourcelist`.
 The whitelist is applied on ingestion, so data must be backfilled if it was discarded due to a previous value.